microsoft/onnxruntime/docs/tutorials/csharp/stable-diffusion-csharp.md

 ```text
 make a picture of green tree with flowers aroundit and a red sky
 ```
 - Text Tokenization: The text prompt is tokenized into a list of tokens.
-Each token id is a number that represents a word in the sentence, then is filled with a blank token to create the `maxLength` of 77 tokens.
+Each token id is a number that represents a word in the sentence, then its filled with a blank token to create the `maxLength` of 77 tokens.
 The token ids are then converted to a tensor of shape (1,77).

 - Below is the code to tokenize the text prompt with ONNX Runtime Extensions.